 Notes: In addition to triggering a routine, the cue must also trigger a craving for the reward.
 Craving is what drives habits, not the reward.
 Also, figuring out how to spark a craving makes creating a new habit easier.

 5. Think about Keystone Habits

 Some habits have the power to start a chain reaction and change other habits.
 In other words, some matter more than others and remaking businesses and lives.
 These keystone habits can influence how people work, eat, play, live, spend and communicate.
 Keystone habits start a process that transforms everything.

-Keystone Habits are the major habits you form that trickle down to other ones.
+Keystone Habits are the major habits you form that trickle down to others.
 If you have a terrible diet, that probably leads you to be lazy, procrastinate, keep you up late, and so on.
-Conversely, one of the best keystone habits you can ever have is exercising.
-When you form a habit of exercising, research shows you get better sleep.
+Conversely, exercising is one of the best keystone habits you can ever have.
+Research shows you get a better sleep when you form a habit of exercising.
 You naturally want to clean up your diet, boost your metabolism, give you more energy throughout the day, and have a more positive attitude.

 Small wins are part of how keystone habits create widespread changes.
 Once a small win has been accomplished, there’s momentum for another small win to be created.
 It creates a snowball effect, and you’ll be convinced that bigger accomplishments are within reach over time.
 The habits that matter the most are the ones that make other patterns.

 Notes: Willpower is the most important keystone habit, but it is also inconsistent.
-Following habit is a key part of our lives and a key part of organizations and companies.
-All habits comprise a cue routine reward loop, and the easiest way to change this is to substitute the routine with something else.
+The following habit is a key part of our lives and a key part of organizations and companies.
+All habits comprise a cue routine reward loop; the easiest way to change this is to substitute the routine with something else.
 Achieving lasting change in life is difficult, but it can be done by focusing on important keystone habits such as willpower.